 Laboratory investigations that include scientific inquiry, research, measurement, problem solving, emerging technologies, tools, and equipment, as well as, experimental, quality, and safety procedures are an integral part of this career and technical program/course.

 There are no State Board Certification or Licensure requirements for this profession in Florida.

 Recommended Industry Certifications:

-Environmental Protection Agency (EPA) HVAC Excellence (HVAC Excellence Employment Ready) National Center for Construction Education & Research
+Environmental Protection Agency (EPA) HVAC Excellence (HVAC Excellence Employment Ready) OSHA 10 Construction Safety Certification